pirobtumen/JadeReader/Readme.md

 # JadeReader

 Simple and modern Web Manager and RSS reader written in Python3 / Gtk3.
-This first version only manages URLs.
+( This first version only manages URLs. )

+What can you do now:
+   - Add webs.
+   - Edit webs.
+   - Delete webs.
+   - Organize them in categories.

 ## To Dos [ WIP ]

-- Edit Button
-- Delete categories button
+- Delete / Rename categories .
-- Load Icon
+- Load Icon.
-- Web Reader View ( RSS reader )
+- Web Reader View ( RSS reader ).

 ## 1. License